Naveen-7000/ecommercestore/README.md

 In this video, you'll learn:

-• Advanced React Best Practices such as
+• Advanced React Best Practices such as "\n"
     • Folder and file structure, hooks and refs
 • Advanced State Management of the entire application using React Context AP
 • Next.js Best Practices such as